huppertzmax/bachelor-thesis-code/README.md

 To reproduce the bootstrapping results simply run the `distance_measures.py` script with the additional argument `--bootstrapping_iterations=1`.

 ### 2. Constraints of RQMin loss
-You can disable individual constraints when running with `--constrained_rqmin` by adding `--orthogonal_constrained` (disables orthogonality constraint) or `--centering_constrained` (disables centering constraint)
+You can disable individual constraints when running the training with option `--constrained_rqmin` by adding `--orthogonal_constrained` (disables orthogonality constraint) or `--centering_constrained` (disables centering constraint)

 ### 3. Constraining other losses
-Simply run the shell script `./configs/training_all_losses_constrained.sh`, which trains all models with constraints.
+Simply run the shell script `./configs/training_all_losses_constrained.sh`, which trains models for all losses (except RQMin) with constraints.

 ### 4. Regularization term of LGMin loss
 Again simply run the shell script `./configs/training_lgmin_appendix.sh`, which trains all shown parameter variations.